mocks-server/website/versioned_docs/version-1.7.0/integrations-cypress.md

 ---
 id: integrations-cypress
 title: Cypress integration
-original_id: integrations-cypress
 ---

 ## Cypress commands

 The Mock Server integrates with [Cypress](https://www.cypress.io/) tests very well.

 Using the Cypress commands provided by the package [@mocks-server/cypress-commands](http://npmjs.com/package/@mocks-server/cypress-commands) you'll be able to change the current behavior of the server simply using a Cypress command.
-This means that you can **develop solid tests, without the dependency of the real api**, because you will control in every moment the responses that the api will return to your web page.
+This means that you can __develop solid tests, without the dependency of the real api__, because you will control in every moment the responses that the api will return to your web page.

 You'll be able to develop Cypress tests for error cases, slow requests _(using the `cy.mocksServerSetDelay` command)_ and many other cases that are very hard to reproduce with a real api, with the advantage that you will also reuse the same mocks while you are developing the application.